Climber's Elbow - NAT Treatment Plan

-Part of the NAT "Handbook" series, the Climber's Elbow Handbook is designed for the self helper or therapist who wishes to learn how to treat Climber's Elbow.
-It provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.
+The NAT Climber's Elbow Treatment Plan is designed for the self helper or therapist who wishes to address a diagnosed form of Climber's Elbow or Climber's Elbow type pain.
+The plan provides a comprehensive guide to the condition, including symptoms, muscles affected, differential diagnosis and how to treat it using trigger point therapy techniques, taping, exercise and more.

 What is included?